1230james/maitetsu-english-tweak/README.md

 # Maitetsu English Tweak
 Fan-made tweaks to Sekai's English localization of Maitetsu.

-*More will be added to this README as the project progresses.*
+*This README may change at any time without notice as the project progresses.*

+## Downloads & Installation Instructions
+Downloads will be located on the [releases page](https://github.com/1230james/maitetsu-english-tweak/releases).

+Installation instructions will be bundled with or otherwise included alongside the downloads.

 ## Goals